terraform-compliance/cli/docs/pages/bdd-references/when.md

 ```

 In case a `WHEN` step fails to complete, then the step and further steps will be `SKIPPED`.
 Skipped steps won't fail
 `terraform-compliance`.
-It means the definition criterias (not the testing criterias) defined in your Scenario does
+It means the definition criteria (not the testing criteria) defined in your Scenario does
 not met with the infrastructure plan.

 ## Reference